saram88/fst-weseeu/README.md

 4. A page that you can se serivces in a list and se other costumers review and get tips what they should book.
 5. A chat, so the costumer can ask questions right away and book faster.
 And if you are a paid costumer you get priority service.
 6. That you can move around on the webpage from headmenu to booking and in the other direction as well.
+7. Ad persons connected to services.
+So you as costumer can look what person do what services.

 ## Deployment - Heroku